fcuzzocrea/thesis-template/README.md

 In addition to the thesis's body you must modify the title-page document with all your personal information and rename the chapters, remnoving the ones that you do not use.

 ## References
-The layout of the thesis follows the guidelines indicated by Polimi's library (http://www.tedoc.polimi.it/uploads/media/PoliTesi_Istruzioni.pdf).
+The layout of the thesis follows the [guidelines](https://www.google.com)(http://www.tedoc.polimi.it/uploads/media/PoliTesi_Istruzioni.pdf) indicated by Polimi's library.
-Guidelines for Abstract, Introduction and Conclusions are from a template written by Matteo Matteucci (http://airwiki.ws.dei.polimi.it/images/3/3c/SchemaTesi.tgz).
+Guidelines for Abstract, Introduction and Conclusions are from a [template](http://airwiki.ws.dei.polimi.it/images/3/3c/SchemaTesi.tgz) written by Matteo Matteucci.
 Inside the Documentation folder it is possible to find some usefull books about LaTeX.

 ## Presentation